 The report was delivered in August 2011, and showed that it would take between 25 and 30 years to restore the region.
 It is the most evidence-based analysis of the situation in Ogoni.

 Time will tell whether the process will deliver.
-However, it is a promising sign that Saro-Wiwa did not die in vain.
+However, it is a promising sign that Saro-Wiwa did not die for nothing.

 While Ken Saro-Wiwa has not won the Nobel prize, he has got plenty of recognition.
 For example, a memorial to his actions was unveiled in London in 2006.
 The Association of Nigerian Authors sponsors the Ken Saro-Wiwa Prize for Prose, and he is named a Writer Hero by the My Hero Project.
 Amsterdam has a street named after him.
 With that in mind, here are some of his quotes.